400-pound sea turtle gets disoriented, heads toward Hilton Head resort

 “That usually indicates the mother is still out there (on the beach),” said Leigh West, who was on patrol with Holly Feltner.

-The two volunteers went over the sand dune at the back of the beach near Sonesta Resort and found the nesting female sea turtle laying in vegetation.
+The two volunteers went over the sand dune at the back of the beach near Sonesta Resort and found the nesting female sea turtle lying in the vegetation.

 The turtle had walked nearly a mile behind the dune trying to find her way back to the ocean, according to West.